satheeskumaraj/experiment/exercise1/terraform/README.md

 1. First clone this repo into your local
 2. Navigate intoexperiment/exercise1/terraform folder.
-3. First you need to initialized the terraform module by using the below command terraform init
+3. First you need to initialized the terraform module by using the following command "terraform init"
-4. If you what to view the outcome of this code, you need to run the following commmand terraform plan
+4. If you what to view the outcome of this code, you need to run the following commmand "terraform plan"
-5. Creating the VM, Please run the below command. terraform apply auto-approve
+5. Creating the VM, Please run the below command.
+    "terraform apply auto-approve "

 ** This will ask to user to provide the subscription_id and tenant_id.
 Since it's secure one that's why i'm getting from user.
 May be we have multiple motthod for apply the terraform.
 But i'm using this method.